About Melissa Aronczyk…

 I am an Associate Professor of Media Studies in the School of Communication & Information at Rutgers University.
 I’m interested in how ideas, things and practices become valuable; and the technologies of legitimacy that render them that way.
-My current research focuses on the intersection of promotional culture with environmental problems: How do promotional campaigns featuring the natural environment influence our ability to value climate futures?
+My current research focuses on the intersection of publicity with environmental problems: How do various forms of publicity, such as public interest advocacy or promotional campaigns, influence our ability to value climate futures?

-Bob Brulle, Maria I. Espinoza, and I are writing about this in our new book, The Climate of Publicity, for Oxford University Press.
+Maria I. Espinoza and I write about this in our new book, A Strategic Nature: Public Relations and the Politics of Environmentalism, for Oxford University Press.
 It’s a critical look at the intertwined history of environmental (in)action in the United States and the rise of the PR industry in the twentieth century.